 - Manufacturer reputation and purchasing policies: does the device come from a reputable manufacturer?
 Does that manufacturer (or an appropriate channel partner) have an existing relationship with USC or another USC department?

 It is important to note that even if an item still meets the characteristics above, it may still be prohibited for other reasons.
 Provost IT will always provide guidance and work with departments to make purchases which comply with these standards and meet departmental technology needs.

-Devices purchased outside of the scope of these guidelines will not be allowed to connect to Provost systems, and Provost IT unfortunately cannot provide support for them.
+Devices purchased outside of the scope of these guidelines will not be allowed to connect to Provost or USC systems, and Provost IT unfortunately cannot provide support for them.
 Individuals and/or departments which violate this policy can be subject to additional restrictions and actions as determined by Provost IT and the Office of the Provost.

 This policy applies to all users and departments supported by Provost IT, and to departments which receive any level of help desk support from us.
 More specifically, it applies to any technology hardware or software purchases within these departments made with university funds, including research funds or grants.